Robbing The Link Vault orange

 The easiest way to get an idea of a siteā€™s quality is to look at its content.

-If the site publishes original, well-written articles with unique images, it is usually a good backlink target, which will result in high-quality backlinks.
+If the linking domain publishes original, well-written articles with unique images, it is usually a good backlink target, which will result in high-quality backlinks.

-But if the articles are poorly written, donā€™t offer any original insights, and the siteā€™s design feels generic, it could be a sign to avoid it.
+But if the articles are poorly written, donā€™t offer any original insights, and the siteā€™s design feels generic, it could be a red flag.

 Another sign to look out for is articles on seemingly random topics.
 This suggests that the site is a link farm, especially if the articles have suspicious outbound links in them.